xh/hoist-react/README.md

 ### HoistComponent

 ⚛️ Components are the most familiar artifacts in React development, and are likely what come to mind first when most developers think of React.
+Functional components are the preferred method of defining components in React and Hoist.
+To define a functional component in Hoist, simply wrap a render function with the `hoistComponent` function.
+This will apply the MobX observability, and will return the Component, as well as an 'element factory' that can be optionally used to facilitate creation of the Component (see 'Element Factories' below).

-The `HoistComponent` decorator can (and usually should) be applied to Component classes to enable MobX reactivity and augment a Component with several useful convenience methods/getters such as `getDOMNode()` and `isDisplayed`.
-(These might and hopefully will be added to in the future as sufficiently common Component features are identified that make sense to mix-in here.)
+Alternatively, Hoist continues to fully support ES6 class-based Components.
+These can be specified using the '@HoistComponent' decorator.
+This decorator will enable MobX reactivity and augment a Component with several useful convenience methods/getters such as `getDOMNode()` and `isDisplayed`.

+Note that many layout related HoistComponents provide "LayoutSupport".
+HoistComponents supporting this feature promote most flexbox layout properties (e.g. 'width', 'height', 'flex') to being first class props on the component itself.
+This allows many layout operations to be done in declarative Javascript.

 ### HoistService